CrovaxTheCursed/DataQuest-Projects/README.md

 # DataQuest-Projects
-Projects worked on for the Data Science path.
+This repo contains all the projects I've worked on in the Data Science path from [DataQuest.](https://www.dataquest.io/)